Genivia/ugrep/README.md

                   behave as traditional grep.

            -g GLOBS, --glob=GLOBS
                   Search only files whose name matches the  specified  comma-sepa- rated list of GLOBS, same as --include='glob' for each `glob' in GLOBS.
 When a `glob' is preceded by a `!' or a `^', skip  files whose  name  matches  `glob',  same  as  --exclude='glob'.
 When `glob' contains a `/', full pathnames  are  matched.
 Otherwise basenames are matched.
 When `glob' ends with a `/', directories are    matched,     same     as     --include-dir='glob'     and
                   --exclude-dir='glob'.
 A leading `/' matches the working direc- tory.
 This option may be repeated  and  may  be  combined  with options -M, -O and -t to expand the recursive search.

            --group-separator[=SEP]
-                  Use SEP as a group separator for context options -A, -B, and -C.
+                  Use  SEP as a group separator for context options -A, -B and -C.
                   The default is a double hyphen (`--').

            -H, --with-filename
                   Always print the  filename  with  output  lines.
 This  is  the default when there is more than one file to search.

            -h, --no-filename
                   Never  print  filenames  with output lines.
 This is the default when there is only one file (or only standard input) to  search.

            --heading, -+
                   Group matches per file.
 Adds a heading and a line break between results from different files.

            --help [WHAT], -?
 [WHAT]
                   Display a help message, specifically on WHAT when specified.
+In addition, `--help format' displays an overview of FORMAT fields, `--help regex' displays an overview of regular  expressions  and `--help  globs'  displays an overview of glob syntax and conven- tions.

            --hexdump=[1-8][a][b][c][h]
                   Output matches in 1 to 8 columns of 8 hexadecimal  octets.
 The default  is 2 columns or 16 octets per line.
 Option `a' outputs a `*' for all hex lines that are identical to the  previous  hex line,  `b'  removes  all space breaks, `c' removes the character column and `h' removes hex spacing.
 Enables -X if -W or  -X  is not specified.

            --hidden, -.
                   Search hidden files and directories.

            --hyperlink
                   Hyperlinks  are  enabled for file names when colors are enabled.
                   Same as --colors=hl.

            -I, --ignore-binary
                   Ignore matches in binary files.
 This option  is  equivalent  to the --binary-files=without-match option.

            -i, --ignore-case
                   Perform  case  insensitive  matching.
 By default, ugrep is case sensitive.
 By default, this option  applies  to  ASCII  letters only.
 Use options -P and -i for Unicode case insensitive match- ing.

            --ignore-files[=FILE]
                   Ignore files and directories matching the  globs  in  each  FILE that  is encountered in recursive searches.
 The default FILE is `.gitignore'.
 Matching files and  directories  located  in  the directory  of  a  FILE's  location  and in directories below are ignored   by   temporarily   overriding   the   --exclude    and --exclude-dir   globs,  as  if  --exclude-from=FILE  is  locally enforced.
 Globbing is the same as --exclude-from=FILE and  sup- ports  gitignore  syntax,  but directories are not automatically excluded from searches (use a glob ending with a `/' to identify directories  to  ignore,  same  as  git).
 Files and directories explicitly  specified  as  command  line  arguments  are   never ignored.
 This option may be repeated.

            --include=GLOB
                   Search  only files whose name matches GLOB using wildcard match- ing, same as -g GLOB.
-GLOB can use **, *, ?, and [...] as wild- cards, and \ to quote a wildcard or backslash  character  liter- ally.
+GLOB can use **, *, ?, and [...] as wild- cards  and  \  to quote a wildcard or backslash character liter- ally.
 When GLOB contains a `/',  full  pathnames  are  matched.
                   Otherwise  basenames  are  matched.
 When GLOB ends with a `/', directories are included as if --include-dir is specified.
 Oth- erwise  files  are  included.
 Note that --exclude patterns take priority over --include patterns.
 GLOB should be quoted to pre- vent shell globbing.
 This option may be repeated.

            --include-dir=GLOB
                   Only  directories whose name matches GLOB are included in recur- sive searches, same as -g GLOB/.
-GLOB can use **, *, ?, and [...] as wildcards, and \ to quote a wildcard or backslash char- acter  literally.
+GLOB can use  **,  *,  ?,  and [...]  as wildcards and \ to quote a wildcard or backslash char- acter literally.
 When GLOB contains a `/', full  pathnames  are matched.
 Otherwise   basenames   are   matched.
 Note  that --exclude-dir patterns take  priority  over  --include-dir  pat- terns.
 GLOB  should be quoted to prevent shell globbing.
 This option may be repeated.

            --include-from=FILE
                   Read the globs from FILE and search only files  and  directories whose  name matches one or more globs.
-A glob can use **, *,  ?, and  [...]  as wildcards, and \ to quote a wildcard or backslash character literally.
+A glob can use **, *, ?, and [...] as wildcards and \ to quote a  wildcard  or  backslash character literally.
 When a glob contains a `/', full pathnames are matched.
 Otherwise basenames are matched.
 When a glob ends with  a  `/',  directories  are  included as if --include-dir is specified.
 Otherwise files are included.
 A glob starting  with a  `!'  overrides  previously-specified  inclusions by excluding matching files.
 Lines starting with a `#' and  empty  lines  in FILE  are  ignored.
 When FILE is a `-', standard input is read.
                   This option may be repeated.

            --include-fs=MOUNTS
                   Only file systems specified by MOUNTS are included in  recursive searches.
 MOUNTS  is a comma-separated list of mount points or pathnames  of  directories  on  file  systems.    --include-fs=. restricts  recursive  searches to the file system of the working directory only.
 Note that  --exclude-fs  mounts  take  priority over --include-fs mounts.
 This option may be repeated.

            -J NUM, --jobs=NUM
                   Specifies  the  number  of  threads spawned to search files.
 By default an optimum number of threads is spawned to search  files simultaneously.   -J1  disables threading: files are searched in the same order as specified.

            -j, --smart-case
                   Perform case insensitive matching like option -i, unless a  pat- tern is specified with a literal ASCII upper case letter.

            --json Output file matches in JSON.
 If -H, -n, -k, or -b is specified,